Master Food Preserver Volunteer Policy

 Education hours are contributed while teaching or preparing Master Food Preserver or Extension educational programs, answering food preservation questions, developing educational materials, displays and resources, and writing newsletter articles or publications.

-All Master Food Preserver Volunteer hours need to be conducted in conjunction with programs and projects which meet the approval of Kathy Savoie, Extension Educator.
+All Master Food Preserver Volunteer hours need to be conducted in conjunction with programs and projects which meet the approval of Kathy Savoie, Extension Educator, or Kate McCarty, Food Systems Professional.

 The honor system is used to turn in valid hours using Master Food Preserver Monthly Report forms available through an internal website.
-Reports are subject to review and approval by Kathy Savoie.
+Reports are subject to review and approval by Kate McCarty.

 Travel to and from volunteer Master Food Preserver Volunteer Programs: Travel time may be reported on your Volunteer Report for volunteer hours.
 Time spent traveling while conducting Master Food Preserver Volunteer programs may be included in your volunteer hours contributed.
 We encourage volunteers to track mileage traveled as a University of Maine Cooperative Extension Master Food Preserver Volunteer as you may claim that as a tax deduction.
 Mileage and time spent traveling to and participating in educational programs for your ongoing learning does not constitute volunteer hours.